 Year after year, we have been witnessing social media blunders, so in 2017 you’ll see a new trend that will have less automation and more effective management tools.
 It’s now time when businesses realize the difference between efficiency and autopilot and move in another direction.
 Social media automation is most likely to simply turn into social media management.
 Automation feels robotic, while consumers want humanistic, real interactions.

 With the exception of chatbots, brands should start avoiding automated social engagement.
 Instead of automating responses which can turn into a PR disaster, brands should use these tactics:

 - Listen to Customers and not just promote

 - Build an Organic Following With Better Relationships

 Social commerce is increasing day by day with more networks introducing brands with more easy and efficient ways to sell to customers.
 Instagram offers instant purchases, but social media trends are moving in the direction of faster sales across the board.

-According to Sprout Social Index, 57% of consumers like to buy from brand they follow, in addition to this they found out that 75% of the people buy something because they saw it on social media.
+According to Sprout Social Index, 57% of consumers like to buy from brands they follow, in addition to this they found out that 75% of the people buy something because they saw it on social media.

 The power of social media has a great impact on a buyer’s impression which is why more brands are moving towards social commerce every day.
 But brands just can’t promote without engaging the consumer first, the main element of social selling is interaction.
-According to a report by Epsilon, 28% of the consumers said said the biggest reason they try a new product or service is because of they see it constantly on the social media.
+According to a report by Epsilon, 28% of the consumers said the biggest reason they try a new product or service is because they see it constantly on social media.